-Firefighters and the Struggle with Sleep – When Firemen have another enemy to fight with
+Firefighters and insomnia: when firemen have another enemy to fight with

 Being a firefighter requires hard work and dedication.
 A fascinating job carried out by skilled professionals, with the purpose of saving people and fighting fires.
 But there is another tough enemy a fireman has to face every day: insomnia.
 Behind it, can be a mental trauma, maybe a PTSD attack.
 In order to avoid situations of sleeplessness, which can bring even more distress to firefighters, knowing how to deal with PTSD can help.

 Sleeping is essential for human beings, however for a firefighter who works on hard shifts, sleeping is a sore point.
-The former captain of Lower Chichester (PA) Fire Company and expert in Crisis Stress Intervention Mark W. Lamplugh talks about the relation between American firefighters and sleepiness in the article below (link at the end of the article).
+Insomnia is very common.
+The former captain of Lower Chichester (PA) Fire Company and expert in Crisis Stress Intervention Mark W. Lamplugh talk about the relation between American firefighters and insomnia, or sleeplessness, in the article below (link at the end of the article).

-Increasingly, people in our modern society are facing longer commutes and more work hours, resulting in less sleep.
+Mark continues, “increasingly, people in our modern society are facing longer commutes and more work hours, resulting in sleepiness.
 The effects range from more auto accidents to more illness, but the rigors of firefighting place even greater demands on the human body and mind.
 It’s no secret that firefighters struggle with sleep.
-A combination of factors conspires to rob firefighters of needed rest.
-First… (keep on reading the article here)
+A combination of factors conspires to rob firefighters of needed rest.”